Beer Goggles Reviews.

 Look at the meaning of the word 'stout' and you'll see that it can also mean big and strong.
 The beer term 'Stout' that has become synonymous with jet black dark beer, was simply the adjective in the old term 'Stout Porter', meaning a strong or heavily malted porter.
 Stout was also used to describe other strong beers.
 Therefore you could have a stoutly hopped beer, with a stout abv, and stout malts, all poured into a stout glass for a stout hearted man.
 This is a resurrection of an old style revamped to the max.
 Hefty and powerful in both pale malt and hops, it is a symphony of massive rich luxury in a perfect harmony of resinous resonance.
 A devilishly decadent cadence of percussive foot stomping hops are in stonking stereo chorus with a velvet wave of an angelic malty choir soaring to the heavens.

-The ABV says 7.2%, but this is Alcohol By VOLUME, and this one goes up to ELEVEN!!!!
+The ABV says 7.2%, but this is Alcohol By VOLUME, and this

 IT'S BEAUTIFUL!!